GBert/openwrt-misc/sml-snmp-agent/README.md

-EDL21 power meter Interface
+EDL21 Power Meter Interface
 ===========================

-This repo contains a project for a EDL21 power meter interface with SNMP support
+This repo contains a software project for a EDL21 power meter interface with SNMP support

 !["Power Meter"](https://github.com/GBert/openwrt-misc/blob/master/sml-snmp-agent/pictures/libehz-leser.jpg)

+My setup is working with a HAME A5 which is quite similar to https://wiki.openwrt.org/toh/unbranded/a5-v11

-Only a sub 2 Euro USB2Serail board and a simple adapter is needed:
+My router has connected a sub 2 Euro USB2Serail board and a simple adapter:

 !["Adapter"](https://github.com/GBert/openwrt-misc/blob/master/sml-snmp-agent/pictures/adapter.png)

-and some software for building a SNMP-Agent.
-This will enable to feed Cacti e.g.:
+The software found here builds a SNMPv1-Agent.
+I created a Cacti template and use the router as data device:

 !["Cacti"](https://github.com/GBert/openwrt-misc/blob/master/sml-snmp-agent/pictures/cacti.png)

-My setup is working with a HAME A5 which is quite similar to https://wiki.openwrt.org/toh/unbranded/a5-v11

-The A5-V11 (available for less than 7 Euro) seems to be the better choice as of today: it has 32MByte RAM instead of 16Mbyte
 ### Status

 - working, but needs to daemonize externally

+### Notice

+The A5-V11 (available for less than 7 Euro) seems to be the better choice as of today: it has 32MByte RAM instead of 16Mbyte.